-A family receiving homeownership assistance may move with continued tenant-based assistance.
-The family may move with voucher rental assistance or with voucher homeownership assistance.
+A family receiving homeownership assistance may move with continued tenant-based assistance or with voucher homeownership assistance.

 The PHA must determine that all initial requirements have been satisfied if a family that has received homeownership assistance wants to move with continued homeownership assistance.
 However, the following do not apply: